PTA Admission Requirements

 - College level competence for EGL 101 as demonstrated by taking Oakton's EGL (English) Writing Assessment Test (WSAT), and place into EGL 101, prove Oakton English 101 equivalent taken in college by sending official transcript for evaluation, or submit official signed and sealed Advanced Placement English credit with a score of 3 or higher.
 (English 102 or higher does not prove English 101 requirement, assessment tests or AP credit from other colleges are not accepted).

-- Native English Accuplacer® Reading Assessment test taken at Oakton's Testing Center with a minimum score of 76.
+- Native English Accuplacer® reading assessment test, taken at Oakton’s Testing Center, with a minimum score of 250.
 (Scores from more than two attempts will be averaged.)
-Please contact Health Career Advisor for more information).

 - Completed observation form from a 20-hour observation at a physical therapy facility, at least half of which is required to be observing a physical therapy facility (download Applicant Facility Observation form).